 Cooler trade show lighting is better for highlighting specific items.
 It’s also good for lighting up a workspace so you can see everything you’re doing.
 Thus, the kitchen in that romantic restaurant will have light that’s more like this.

 You can create a sense of depth in your lighting by mixing warm lights with cool.
-That is, you can direct people’s attention to specific spots by illuminating them with brighter, whiter, cooler light.
+That is, you can direct people’s attention to specific spots by illuminating them with brighter, whiter, cooler light, similar to photography.

 Daylight (4,500K – 6,500K)

 This area of the spectrum is referred to as daylight because it’s the closest to the way sunshine appears to us at noon on a cloudless day.
 This light is bright white, perhaps with a hint of blue.
 It’s crisp, casting stark shadows and showing plenty of detail.
 This will be your most specifically focused trade show lighting, bringing out the nuances of whatever you want people to notice the most.

 If all that information seems a little techy to you, just remember that most trade show lighting solutions already have pre-determined temperatures depending on the purpose.
 For example, puck or downlighting is often cool or daylight to spotlight a product or graphic, but you can always choose a warm light for a softer effect.

 Trade Show Lighting Options

 The placement, type, and quality of lights can dramatically affect your exhibit or event space.
 Luckily, there are plenty of choices.
 The evolution and improvement in LED lights have made a significant impact to trade show lighting in general.
 Exhibits and booth spaces are brighter, and the lighting is much more consistent.
 Not so long ago, exhibitors would be forced to mix and match fluorescent, incandescent, halogen, and LED lights.
 All with different temperatures.
 Before we do a dive into lighting and lighting design, here’s a list of some of the more common lighting options: